David Hurwitz (music critic): Life and career

 David Hurwitz was born on 29 August 1961, in Wilmington, Delaware, United States.
 Raised in Connecticut, Hurwitz attended Johns Hopkins University and Stanford University, receiving graduate degrees in Modern European History from both.
 He has, at various times, studied piano, clarinet, viola, and percussion.
-With latter in particular, he was an orchestral percussionist, with performing credits that include "all of [Mahler's] symphonies except for the Eighth".
-He now lives in Brooklyn, New York.
+He was an orchestral percussionist, with performing credits that include "all of [Mahler's] symphonies except for the Eighth".

 Hurwitz is the founder and executive editor of ClassicsToday.com, a daily review site for classical music recordings.
 In addition to a written review, the site gives each recording two rankings from 1–10 in "Artistic Quality" and "Sound Quality; a 1 is defined as "unacceptable, no redeeming qualities", while a 10 represents "superior, qualities of unusual merit".
 Apart from frequent contributions on ClassicsToday.com, Hurwitz has published articles in CD Review, Classical Pulse!, High Fidelity, In Tune Monthly, Musical America, Opus, Stereo Review, The New York Observer, among other magazines.
 He was the chairman and founder of the Cannes Classical Awards (CCA), awarded at the Marché International du Disque et de l'Edition Musicale by a multinational jury of critics from around the world.
 The CCA existed from 1994 to 2010, until it was replaced by the Midem Classical Awards and presently, the International Classical Music Awards; Hurwitz left after 2010.

-His publications include several books designed to acquaint the casual listener with classical music, the earliest being the 1992 Beethoven or Bust: A Practical Guide to Understanding and Listening to Great Music.
-Later books include various volumes for the "Unlocking the Masters" series of the Amadeus Press (part of Rowman & Littlefield).
-These contributions were Volume 2, on Mahler's symphonies; Volume 3 on Mozart's instrumental works; Volume 4 on Mozart's vocal works; Volume 5 on Dvořák's music; Volume 6 on Haydn's music; Volume 9 on Shostakovich's symphonies and concertos; Volume 12 on the orchestral works of Sibelius; Volume 22 on Leonard Bernstein's orchestral music; Volume 25 on the music of Richard Strauss; Volume 28 on the music of Carl Philipp Emanuel Bach; and a volume on the music of George Frideric Handel.
-Other books include studies of Beethoven's Fifth and Seventh Symphonies, and the Brahms symphonies.

-In 2020 Hurwitz launched a YouTube channel on which he regularly posts video reviews and discographical surveys.
+In 2020 Hurwitz launched a YouTube channel on which he regularly posts video reviews, discographical surveys and commentary about the classical music community.